If you have a serious matter please ask to speak to a senior solicitor/partner

 An individual’s driving is deemed to be ‘careless’ when it ‘falls below the expected standard of a competent driver.
 This may include actions such as accidentally driving through a red light, incorrectly using a lane or driving unnecessarily slowly.

-Being convicted of careless driving will result in penalty points on your license, a driving ban and/or fine.
+Being convicted of careless driving will result in penalty points on your licence, a driving ban and/or fine.
 However, causing death by careless driving is a much more serious offence which could lead to prison sentences.

 Dangerous driving is where someone’s standard of driving falls far below what is expected of a competent and careful driver.
 Offences that fall under this bracket may include speeding, ignoring road signs, overtaking dangerously or knowingly driving a vehicle with a dangerous fault.